anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

-* Year A: complete from Advent 1 to Easter Eve
+* Year A: complete from Advent 1 to Easter Vigil
 * Year B: hardly begun
-* Year C: complete from Easter Day onwards
+* Year C: complete from Palm Sunday onwards
 * Festivals: complete for January to March, and from September to December

 # Contents